Updated: 2 days ago

 2. Have an on-boarding plan

 Make sure you have a professional, planned on-boarding process in place – even if it’s from a distance.
 “As we all know, first impressions mean a lot,” says Ashton.
-“This especially applies to an employee's first day on the job.”
+“This especially applies to a team member's first day on the job.”
 So, have a welcome package ready and ensure you take the time to set them up for success.
 “Know what technology they will need, what milestones you would like them to meet during their probation period and most importantly, who will best guide them through their first 90 days,” recommends Ashton.
 “Doing this as a baseline will set them up for success.”

 3. Bring the on-boarding to them